Signs You Have Bed Bugs

 - When bed bugs first appear in a home, they will usually be in a batch of tiny white eggs.
 These eggs can be found on clothing, in the seams of bags, along the stitching of a sleeping bag, and other hiding places.

 - When bed bugs hatch, they are tiny six-legged, pale insects with transparent skin.
-These immature bed bugs are the bugs you are likely to see if it is not the middle of the night.
-It is also likely that you’ll find it feeding on your skin.
 If you see a tiny pale insect with a bright red abdomen and six legs feeding on your skin, it is important to recognize it as a bed bug.

 - An adult bed bug is oval in shape, rust-colored, with horizontal creases on its abdomen.
 If it has had a blood meal, it will appear redder in color and have a pill-shaped appearance.

 Inspect for Signs of Bed Bugs

 - Search all sheets, pillowcases, and bedspreads for dried brown blood stains, black streaks, or shed insect skins.